 When Flipping a Mattress Actually Makes Sense

-Flipping makes sense when the mattress was built for it.
-That usually means a true double-sided or reversible design, not just a heavy mattress with stitching on both sides.
-In these beds, either both sides feel the same or each side offers a different firmness.
-The support core sits more centrally, and both outer surfaces are intended to be slept on.
+Flipping makes sense only when the mattress was built for it.
+That usually means a true double-sided or reversible design, not just a heavy bed with fabric on both faces.
+In these models, either both sides are usable or each side has its own firmness profile.

 Good candidates for flipping